pkovacevic/csharp-fer/Lec05-AspNetCore2Project/README.md

 4.1 Seed database with course enrollments.
 Show list of students enrolled in a course.

 4.2 Enable adding student to course.
 Write nice message to user on success.

+4.3 Enable removing student from course.
+Write nice message to user on success.